cliosight/Docs/README.md

 ## Running Queries on a Datasource <a name="tables"></a>
 Admin users can execute CRUD SQL queries on a configured instance.
 It is a more convinient way to connect with multiple cloud databases compared to a conventional workbench because of our easy-to-use browser interface.
-There are three types of congurations of datasources:
+There are three types of congurations:
 1. In-house (default)
 2. Shared Bandwidth
 3. Dedicated connections